 By Khaled Diab

-Netanyahu’s re-election promises “business as usual”.
+The “business as usual” re-election promises of Binyamin Netanyahu.
 But this is an extremely risky venture on the Iranian-Israeli and Israeli-Palestinian fronts.

 Monday 30 March 2015

 Despite the hope of change entertained by the Israeli left, the recent elections in Israel have confirmed Binyamin Netanyahu's Likud as the largest party.

 As Netanyahu strives to cobble together a hard-right coalition – against the earlier wishes of President Reuven Rivlin who wanted a “national unity” government – he is driving yet another nail into the coffin of the two-state solution, as the settlement juggernaut continues its unstoppable momentum, further derailing the prospects for peace.